OPÁLKA DESIGN STUDIO

 The series of programs will be further enriched by productions from other fields of the arts, such as a contemporary dance performance by the Góbi Dance Company as part of the exhibition opening ceremony on 9 April as well as part of the closing ceremony on 15 May.
 The production entitled Object-Space-Dance will bring the objects on display to life.

 The organizers of the exhibition, together with journalists and artists participating in the exhibition, will give guided tours on several occasions.
 A detailed program is available on our website under Programs.

-Textile designer Szilvia Szigeti and interior designer Tamás Radnóti have coordinated and organised the madeinhungary exhibitions since 2004 and the MeeD – Meeting of European and Central Eastern European Designers – exhibitions since 2012.
+The organisers of Lakástrend Exhibition together with the famous textile designer Szilvia Szigeti and interior designer Tamás Radnóti have coordinated and organised the madeinhungary exhibitions since 2004 and the MeeD – Meeting of European and Central Eastern European Designers – exhibitions since 2012.
 The designer couple completed their studies at the MOME Moholy-Nagy University of Art and Design (previously the Academy of Applied Arts).
 Both received scholarships from the Akademie Schloss Solitude in Stuttgart.
 They are the founders of Eventuell Gallery and recipients of the Hungarian Design Award and the Lajos Kozma Grant.
 Szilvia Szigeti received the Ferenczy Noémi Award this year.
 Alongside their own designs in textile and interior design, they have organised nearly 200 exhibitions and programs, including exhibitions, shows of the Eventuell Gallery, the Textivals of the 1990s, and the exhibition entitled BútoroSokk (focusing on contemporary furniture design).

 The exhibition entitled Contemporary Hungarian Furniture Collection was the predecessor of the